SteveDaulton/Hangman-CLI/README.md

 https://github.com/SteveDaulton/Hangman-CLI/issues

 1. Download the file: [hangman_installer.run](https://github.com/SteveDaulton/Hangman-CLI/releases)
+2. Set the permissions to executable.
+   - **GUI method:**

+     - Right click on file > Properties
+     - in the 'Permissions' tab, enable:
+     - _"Allow this file to run as a program."_

+   - **Command line method:**

+     `chmod +x hangman_installer.run`

-2. Double-click on the installer to install the game.
+3. Double-click on the installer to install the game.

 The installer will extract the following files:
 * hangman-cli -> `~/.local/bin/hangman-cli`